Xilinx/Vitis_Libraries/dsp/2021.2/_sources/user_guide/L2/dsp-lib-func.rst.txt

 Kernels are connected with cascade ports, which pass partial accumulation products downstream until last kernel in chain produces the output.

 **TP_DUAL_IP** is an implementation trade-off between performance and resource utilization.
-Symmetric FIRs may be may be instanced with 2 input ports to alleviate the potential for memory read contention, which would otherwise result in stall cycles and therefore lower throughput.
+Symmetric FIRs may be instanced with 2 input ports to alleviate the potential for memory read contention, which would otherwise result in stall cycles and therefore lower throughput.
 In addition, FIRs with streaming interface may utilize the second input port to maximize the available throughput.

 * When set to 0, the FIR is created with a single input port.